Social Icons

 Humans are not always an animal to be praised.

-We speak of conservation; talk about pure air; write on pollutions and dream of a green world.
-But simultaneously, we become the only creature that can cut down the trees, make them into paper and write save trees.
+We speak of conservation; talk about pure air; write about pollution and dream of a green world.
+But simultaneously, we become the only creatures that can cut down the trees, make them into paper and write save trees.

-Humans were born naked, lived naked in primitive eras and surprisingly we are almost getting closer back to this fashion nowadays.
+Humans were born naked, lived naked in primitive eras, and surprisingly we are almost getting closer back to this fashion nowadays.
 This is not the effect of global warming.
-It means our developed ego is never hesitant to wear those undeveloped human traits once again.
+It means our developed ego is never hesitant to wear those undeveloped human traits again.

 Sometimes, humans have a lot to learn from this tiger

 Humans have thousands of infectious madness.
 We make our own rules only to break them.
-We say laws are for all the people but when weak breaks, it gets strangled and for the strong, it’s a spider-web that can be broken without strength.
+We say laws are for all people, but when weak breaks, it gets strangled; for the strong, it’s a spider web that can be broken without strength.

 We say the world is going crazy not knowing that humans craft it to look one.
 Humans are the actors who stage their acts and laugh loudly on their own.